Love guided and trainer-led workouts and using your Apple Watch to track your activity? Then Apple’s newest subscription Fitness+ is likely for you!

 Compatibility and availability

-At the moment of writing this article, Apple Fitness+ is available on Apple Watch 3 and later, iPads, iPhones, and Apple TVs as well.
+At the moment of writing this article, Apple Fitness+ is available on Apple Watch 3 and later, iPads, iPhones, and Apple TVs (4K and HD models only.)

-Fitness+ uses the Fitness app for iPhone, iPad, and Apple TV and the Workout app for Apple Watch.
+Fitness+ uses the Fitness app for iPhone, iPad, Apple TV, and the Workout app for Apple Watch.

 Buying an Apple Watch Series 3 or anything newer gives you a 3-moth trial.
 But, after that, you can either pay $9.99 a month or $$79.99 a year – which comes down to $6.67 per month.